MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/New-PSSessionOption.md

 full.

-If the output buffering mode is not set in the session or in the session configuration, the default value is **Block**.
+If the output buffering mode is not set in the session or in the session configuration, the default value is `Block`.
 Users can also change the output buffering mode when disconnecting the session.

-If you omit this parameter, the value of the **OutputBufferingMode** of the session option object is None.
-A value of **Block** or **Drop** overrides the output buffering mode transport option set in the session configuration.
+If you omit this parameter, the value of the **OutputBufferingMode** of the **SessionOption** object is `None`.
+A value of `Block` or `Drop` overrides the output buffering mode transport option set in the session configuration.
 The acceptable values for this parameter are:

-- Block.
+- `Block`.
 When the output buffer is full, execution is suspended until the buffer is clear.
-- Drop.
+- `Drop`.
 When the output buffer is full, execution continues.
 As new output is saved, the oldest output is discarded.
-- None.
+- `None`.
 No output buffering mode is specified.

 For more information about the output buffering mode transport option, see `New-PSTransportOption`.